 - Human growth and development are life-long processes that have many phases and functions.
 Much of the institute's research in this area focuses on cellular, molecular, and developmental biology to build understanding of the mechanisms and interactions that guide a single fertilized egg through its development into a multi-cellular, highly organized organism.

 - Learning about the reproductive health of women and men and educating people about reproductive practices is important to both individuals and societies.
 Institute-supported basic, clinical, and epidemiological research in the reproductive sciences seeks to develop knowledge that enables women and men to overcome problems of infertility, and to regulate their fertility in ways that are safe, effective, and acceptable for various population groups.
 Institute-sponsored behavioral and social science research in the population field strives to understand the causes and consequences of reproductive behavior and population change.

 - Developing medical rehabilitation interventions can improve the health and well-being of people with disabilities.
 Research in medical rehabilitation seeks to develop improved techniques and technologies, with respect to the rehabilitation of individuals with physical disabilities resulting from diseases, disorders, injuries, or birth defects.

-The Institute also supports research training across all its programs, with the intent of adding to the cadre of trained professionals who are available to conduct research in areas of critical public health concern.
-In addition, an overarching responsibility of the NICHD is to disseminate information that emanates from Institute research programs to researchers, practitioners, other health care professionals, and the public.
+The institute also supports research training across all its programs, with the intent of adding to the cadre of trained professionals who conduct research in areas of critical public health concern.
+In addition, an overarching responsibility of NICHD is to disseminate information from its programs to researchers, practitioners, other healthcare providers, and the public.

 January 12, 1961 — The report of the Task Force on Health and Social Security calls for the establishment, by administrative action of the U.S. Surgeon General, of a National Institute of Child Health within the National Institutes of Health (NIH).